Ukraine pushes to try alleged war crimes as fighting rages

 Thin and subdued, Vadim Shishimarin, a 21-year-old captured Russian soldier who pleaded guilty to killing a civilian and was sentenced in May by a Ukrainian court to life in prison, sat in a glass box in the courtroom as he faced news cameras.
 The hearing was postponed until July 29 due to his lawyer’s ill health.

-Around Ukraine’s capitol region, where Russian forces pulled out four months ago, much of the work of documenting crime scenes and interviewing witnesses has been done.
-Now a new, more difficult phase in the search for accountability is underway: Finding those responsible.
+Around Ukraine’s capital region, where Russian forces pulled out four months ago, much of the work of documenting crime scenes and interviewing witnesses has been done.
+Now a more difficult phase in the search for accountability is underway: Finding those responsible.

 “While conducting searches in the previously occupied region, we regularly find documents, passports and lists with names of participants of the units, with their complete data, including sites of birth and dates of births,” Andrii Nebytov, head of the Kyiv regional police, told The Associated Press.
 “All of this information is being transferred to the relevant law enforcement.
 The investigators are working with the victims, trying to identify the people who committed crimes against them.”